sourcegraph/handbook/content/departments/cloud/trial_mi.md

 ## Extend Trial Managed Instance

 When trial expires and should be extended (by default 30 days), instance requestor will create [Managed Instance Trial Extend](index.md#managed-instance-requests) Github issue.
+[Cloud Team](././index.md#team) will add `trialAdditionalDays` to customer `config.yaml` to ensure extended trial period is monitored.

 ## Convert trial to paying customer